OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

    <pre><code>
    sudo ssh-keygen -tdsa

-   # insert hello public key you copied in hello last step into hello authorized keys file on hello second server
+   # insert the public key you copied in the last step into the authorized keys file on the second server
    sudo vi /root/.ssh/authorized_keys

-   # Enter file in which toosave hello key (/root/.ssh/id_dsa): -> ENTER
+   # Enter file in which to save the key (/root/.ssh/id_dsa): -> ENTER
    # Enter passphrase (empty for no passphrase): -> ENTER
    # Enter same passphrase again: -> ENTER

-   # copy hello public key
+   # copy the public key
    sudo cat /root/.ssh/id_dsa.pub
    </code></pre>

 1. **[1]**  Přístupu ssh

    <pre><code>
-   # insert hello public key you copied in hello last step into hello authorized keys file on hello first server
+   # insert the public key you copied in the last step into the authorized keys file on the first server
    sudo vi /root/.ssh/authorized_keys
    </code></pre>